drcwadaniels/drcwadaniels.github.io/backlog.md

 # Is this the code you're looking for?
-Most recent update: 7/28/2022 @ 10:26 am
+Most recent update: 5/11/2022 @ 10:45 pm

-There is nothing here yet; but do not fret!
-Soon you will find links revealing when time perception misbehaves; how we learning from the multiverese; and what bouts are all about.
+1. [Build a SQL dB](https://github.com/drcwadaniels/TDTPhotometrySQLdbBuilder) from photometric data collected in vivio!